jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
         For this I need to train the RNN model and checkpoint.

+- **2/6:**
+Still waiting for results from Euler (slowly back from maintenance, 120 queue not yet online).
+Formulated [detailed outline of the thesis document](proposed_doc_structure.md).
+Meeting with Carsten on Tuesday (tomorrow) on the subject.
+Meeting with Marloes scheduled on Wednesday 11:00.
+Todo:
+    - Keep running experiments on Euler (with the new data *and* with the original labeled data).
+    - Write thesis, after discussing the document structure.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.